 We all use heuristics (even if we haven’t articulated them to others) to discover, understand, explore, create, modify, or extend complex software systems.
 Billy Vaughn Koen, in Discussion of the Method: Conducting the Engineer’s Approach to Problem Solving, defines a heuristic as, “anything that provides a plausible aid or direction in the solution of a problem but is in the final analysis unjustified, incapable of justification, and potentially fallible.

 Domain-Driven Design Heuristics is a community driven site to document and discuss about Design Heuristics.
-For now we divide into two different heuristics:
+For now we divide into three different types of heuristics:

-- Guiding Heuristics: heuristics to guide our use of other heuristics (meta-heuristics, if you will);
+- Guiding Heuristics: Heuristics that guide our use of other heuristics (meta-heuristics, if you will);

 If you want to submit your own heuristics go to Submit Heuristics for explanations.

-If you have any questions please feel free to contact: firstname.lastname@example.org
+If you have any questions please feel free to contact us trough email: email@example.com